butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 When the user logs in, a token is automatically saved in the localStorage to be used in HTTP calls.

-For a basic project this is more than enough.
+For a basic project, this is more than enough.

 In more complex projects, the front-end developer would like to have the ability to extend the `<sn-login>` tag with a series of handlers attached to the most common events: